 When applying for a credit card, I suggest starting with a smaller limit, like $500.00 or $1,000.00.
 Begin charging purchases that you know that you can pay off at the end of each month, such as groceries or gas.
 This way, you begin to build a good payment history.

-Apply for a Savings Secured Credit Card
+About Savings Secured Credit Cards

 If you have accumulated savings, you can apply for a savings secured credit card.
 This means that your financial institution will put a hold on your savings account for the amount of the credit line on the card.
 For example, if you have $1,000.00 in your savings account, and you apply for a $500.00 savings secured credit card, your financial institution will hold or "freeze" $500.00 of your savings.

 You can use the credit card and build your payment history.
 Savings secured credit cards give you piece of mind, in that you know that if for some reason you get into trouble with the card, the amount in your savings account will pay off the credit card loan.

 A personal loan or signature loan is an unsecured loan with a term.
 Terms range from 12 to 60 months, or 1 to 5 years.
 Personal loans are guaranteed by your signature.
 If you do not have credit history, and you have accumulated savings for a larger purchase, consider applying for a personal loan for the amount of the purchase.
 This way, you can use the cash that you would have used from your savings to make the payments on the personal loan, creating credit history.